SoftwareAG/c8y-docs/content/machine-learning/activity-recognition-bundle/activity-recognition-using-iphone.md

 The following steps illustrate the next steps to merge all these file and create a concatenated data with labels which can be used for the machine learning model building exercise using the Jupyter Notebook.

 Follow the steps described in [Machine Learning Workbench > Jupyter Notebook > Editing and executing a notebook](/machine-learning/web-app-mlw/#editing-and-executing-a-notebook) and execute the existing code snippets in each cell of the *MergeData.ipynb*.
-This will perform the following actions.
+This will perform the following actions:

--	Loads all the activity data
+-	Loads all the activity data,
--	aggregate them in second wise
+-	aggregate them in second wise,
--	add labels for each activity
+-	add labels for each activity and
 -	save it in a single file *activityData.csv*.

 <img src="/images/zementis/ActivityRecognition/notebook1.PNG" alt="Download" style="display:inline-block; margin:0">